 A complaint becomes formal when it is submitted in writing by the complainant.
 Grievances should be submitted in writing at each level of authority within 10 school days of the action being grieved or within 10 school days of the decision being appealed.
 Written response normally will be made to the grievant within 10 school days unless circumstances require additional time for consideration.
 Grievances may not be appealed to the SWIC Board of Trustees.

 Grade appeals are considered a special category of student grievance.
 A student who wishes to appeal a grade must contact his or her instructor within 30 calendar days after the start of the regular semester (fall, spring or summer) following the recording of the disputed grade.
 If the student is not satisfied with the instructor’s response, then he or she must contact the relevant department chair/coordinator in writing within the following 10 school days.
 If an instructor is unavailable because, for example, he or she is away from campus for the summer or on a sabbatical, then the student must submit his or her grade appeal to the relevant department chair/coordinator or dean within the 30-day time period with the understanding that resolution will be pursued when the instructor returns to campus.
 The 30-day time limit may be waived by the vice president for Instruction when extraordinary circumstances are applicable.
 In any event, this grade appeal procedure is not to be used for a review of the judgment of an instructor in assessing the quality of a student’s work.

-Grievances involving discrimination because of race, color, creed, gender, veteran status, disability, religion, national origin, gender identity, sexual orientation or age should be made to the affirmative action officer (director of Human Resources) who will handle the grievance.
+Grievances involving discrimination because of the person’s race, color, religion, sex (including pregnancy, gender identity and sexual orientation), national origin, age (40 or older), disability or genetic information, or veteran status should be made to the affirmative action officer (director of Human Resources) who will handle the grievance.
 Specific college processes exist in conformance with state and federal statutes governing such cases.